-If you’re planning to do Canadian payroll internally, you’ll have to do so legally.
+If you’re a US company paying Canadian employees internally, you’ll have to do so legally.
 This means establishing a presence in the country, setting up the relevant insurance and banking infrastructure, opening a payroll account, and learning about payroll laws and employee classifications.
-More than just writing a cheque for hours worked, you’ll also be tasked with calculating the right tax deductions and other contributions, and remitting these withholdings to the right government officials on time.
+More than just writing a cheque for hours worked, you’ll also be tasked with calculating the right tax deductions and other contributions, as well as remitting these withholdings to the right government officials on time.
 Sound too complicated or risky?
 You have other options to consider.

-Outsourcing to a Payroll Provider
+Outsource to a Payroll Provider

 Which Option Will You Choose?